eXcal1bur589/eXcal1bur589.github.io/log4j/log4j.md

 ![](images/vulnerable-app.png)

-There are many possibilities for exploiting a vulnerable application.
-Some of the more common exploits being seen are installing cryptominers, dumping environment variable secrets, and more.
+There are many things that an attacker can do with a vulnerable application.
+Some of the more common things being seen are installing cryptominers, dumping environment variable secrets, and more.
 The PoC exploit script is set up to host a malicious Java class which will start a reverse shell on port 9001.
 Once the attack succeeds, we should have a reverse shell on the underlying vulnerable web server.
 I'll start up a netcat listener on port 9001 to catch the shell that the exploit is going to create:

 ![](images/start-nc-9001.png)

 Next, I'll start the exploit script.
 There are 2 components to pulling this exploit off.
 1st, you need an LDAP server that you will specify in your JNDI string to the vulnerable application.
 2nd, you will need a web server to host your malicious payload that the LDAP request will obtain and execute.
-The PoC script starts both servers on your localhost to simplify the needed configuration to begin exploiting vulnerable hosts.
+The PoC script starts both servers on your localhost to simplify the needed configuration to begin exploiting vulnerable applications.
 I will tell the script to start the web server on my localhost on port 8000, and set the lport value for the shell connection to 9001:

 ![](images/poc-start.png)